alpacahq/alpaca-trade-api-js/README.md

   Timestamp: 2022-04-19T12:50:29.214Z
 }
 ```
-* The websocket is created when you creating the Alpaca instance
+* The websocket is created when you first create the Alpaca instance
 * `const websocket = alpaca.data_stream_v2`: Get the websocket client instance.
 * `websocket.connect()`: Connect to the Alpaca server using websocket.
 * `websocket.onConnect(() => {})`: all the following code will be executed after